-- Hazards in an office include ergonomics, housekeeping, slips, trips, falls, lifting, electrical, and several hazardous substances like cleaning supplies. - Hazards in a warehouse include slips, trips, falls, falling objects, housekeeping, cutting tools, and hazardous substances. - Hazards working outside include extreme heat, noise, insects, poisonous plants, and traffic. - Hazards performing vehicle maintenance include awkward postures, slips, trips, falls, lifting, electrical, heat, flying particles, hazardous substances, and housekeeping. - Hazards performing facility maintenance include awkward postures, lifting, electrical, housekeeping, machinery, hand and power tools, chemicals, and extreme weather.
+- Hazards in an office include ergonomics, housekeeping, slips, trips, falls, lifting, electrical, and several hazardous substances like cleaning supplies. - Hazards in a warehouse include slips, trips, falls, falling objects, housekeeping, cutting tools, and hazardous substances. - •

 D. How do you protect yourself from those hazards?
 What kind of Personal Protective Equipment (PPE) do you wear?
 Were you provided training?